twitter/communitynotes/content/faq.md

 {{< expand "How will attempts to abuse or manipulate Community Notes be prevented?" >}}

 Community Notes will only be successful if the context it produces is found to be helpful and appropriate by a wide range of people with diverse views.
-This obviously won’t be true if it can be taken over by a single group or ideology, or used in an abusive manner.
+This won’t be true if it can be taken over by a single group or ideology, or used in an abusive manner.
 We believe this is possible, and will be experimenting with different mechanics and incentives than Twitter to help make it happen.
 Learn more about how we are approaching these issues [here](../challenges).

 {{< /expand >}}

 ## Research

-{{< expand "Will researchers and others outside of Twitter be able to download and analyze the data? " >}}
+{{< expand "Will researchers and others outside Twitter be able to download and analyze the data? " >}}

 All Community Notes' data are made publicly available on the [Download Data](https://twitter.com/i/communitynotes/download-data) page of the Community Notes site so that anyone has free access to analyze the data, identify problems, and spot opportunities to make Community Notes better.
 [You can learn more about our data here.](../data)